redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```

+Finally, just as before, don't forget to run **Assistant** -> **Organize Imports** to sort out any missing imports.

-* Now, I can run violation checks through my new API direction using params from the command line :
+10. Now, I can run violation checks through my new API direction using params from the command line :

 ( note that I put the URL in quotes, otherwise bash process the '&' as a separate command)
 ```bash